 Some people take Ritalin without a prescription.
 Recreational use of stimulant medications can cause severe medical and mental health complications, including addiction.

-People who abuse Ritalin must stop.
+People who abuse Ritalin must stop, as it can lead to dangerous long-term physical and mental health complications.
 People who cannot stop on their own must seek professional treatment.

 Understanding Ritalin Abuse and Addiction